-MAP 12: TOURISM SITES
+MAP 13: TOURISM SITES

 In line with the promotion of tourism, King Goodwill Zwelithini has revived cultural functions such as the colourful and symbolic reed dance ceremony and the first fruit's festival (a traditional function).
 Zululand has a wide variety of wildlife reserves, most notably the Hluhluwe-Umfolozi Park, which is the largest reserve in KwaZulu-Natal, and is known for 'spotting the Big Five'.
 It is also home to the rhino conservation programme.
 The Ithala Game Reserve offers an extraordinary experience of geological diversity as the rock formations date back 3 000 million years.
+Zululand is also home to the second oldest reserve in the world, the Pongola Game Reserve.
 Zululand houses the Zululand Rhino Reserve (ZRR).
-The ZRR is a 20 000-hectare reserve consisting of 15 individually owned farms that have lowered their fences in order to further conservation.
-Further, there a number of battlefields that can be visited, birdlife is rife, and visits to national monuments, museums etc. are a must.
+The ZRR is a 20 000-hectare reserve consisting of 15 individually owned farms that have lowered their fences to further conservation.
+Further, there several battlefields that can be visited, birdlife is rife, and visits to national monuments, museums etc. are a must.
 Figure 30 shows the total tourism spend as a percentage of GDP in Zululand over the period 2009 to 2018.